 Non-executive directors play an important role in the governance of the Supreme Court and JCPC.
 They provide independent insight and an experienced voice at Management Board level to complement our executive team.

 The Supreme Court and JCPC has two non-executive directors.

 Kathryn Cearns OBE

-Kathryn was appointed as a non-executive director of the UK Supreme Court in October 2017.
+Tim was appointed as a non-executive director of the UK Supreme Court in August 2019.

-As well as being a member of the Management Board and Audit and Risk committee, Kathryn chairs the UKSC Renumeration Committee.
+As well as being a member of the Management Board and Audit and Risk Committee, Tim chairs the UKSC Remuneration Committee.